 - Pour into a shallow 8x8" baking dish.

-- Bake uncovered at 350 degrees for approximately 1 hour and 15 minutes, until the center is set and the corn casserole is brown and caramelized on top.
+- Bake on the middle oven rack uncovered for approximately 1 hour and 15 minutes, until the center is set and the corn casserole is brown and caramelized on top.
+It can be moved to the top rack toward the end of the cook time if more caramelization is desired.
 Let stand for 5 minutes, serve warm.

 Notes